50% Disney Cruise Line reduced deposit

 Cancun

-Currently the only cruise line that visits Cancun is American Queen Voyages, as the port can only accommodate small vessels.
+The small port in Cancun can only accommodate small vessels.
 Thus, it isn’t as popular with ships as other destinations in Mexico.
-During a voyage that does stop here, guests can spend the day on the beach, explore nearby Mayan ruins, or enjoy local cuisine.
+But in the past, guests on voyages that stopped there could spend the day on the beach, explore nearby Mayan ruins, or enjoy local cuisine.

 Playa del Carmen

-Cruise line that visits Playa del Carmen: American Queen Voyages.
+Cruise line that visits Playa del Carmen: There are no current cruises scheduled to visit Playa del Carmen.

 Another seldom-visited destination for cruise ships, Playa del Carmen has beautiful beaches of its own, but is often a jumping-off point for those who want to head north to busier Cancun.